gavinmcfarland/plugma/packages/website/content/docs/0-index/4-browser-preview.md

 Plugma enables your plugin to run in the browser during development by using WebSockets for two-way communication between Figma and the plugin UI.
 For the browser preview to work, WebSockets must be enabled.

+## Browser Testing

-This feature is helpful because Figma plugins can run in the browser, and currently, the only way to test your plugin across different browsers is by publishing it.
+Figma plugins can run in the browser, but testing them across different browsers usually requires publishing first.
+Plugma changes that by letting you preview your plugin in the browser.
+This makes it easy to test manually in different environments, and it also enables automated testing tools like Playwright to verify your plugin works consistently across browsers.

 <blockquote class="warning">
-Due to a current limitation, if the plugin runs when the browser preview isn’t open, messages from the main thread may be missed.
-To avoid this, wait until the UI has loaded before sending messages to it.
-You can do this by listening for a message from the UI indicating it is ready.
+Due to a current limitation, messages from the main thread can be missed if the plugin runs before the browser preview is open.
+To work around this, wait for a “ready” message from the UI before sending messages.
 </blockquote>

 ## Enabling WebSockets

-##### `preview`
+### Preview command

 Using the `preview` command will automatically enable WebSockets and open the plugin in Figma in a minimised state with a preview URL.